fastrepl/canary/js/apps/docs/contents/docs/common/why.md

 # Why use Canary?

+## Modular and open-source

+We're fully [open-source](https://github.com/fastrepl/canary), and encourage anyone to contribute to our UI components.
+Also, we put a lot of effort into making the **core parts of `Canary` as modular as possible**.

 ## Tiny components that works anywhere

 `Canary` use [Web components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so browsers know how to render it.